MerginMaps/docs/src/layer/form-layout/index.md

 3. Click on the **+** button to add the expression to the text.

-   Here, we configured the widget with this text: `Make sure the number plate [% "SPZ" %] is visible in the photo.`
+   Here, we configured the widget with this text:
+   `Make sure the number plate [% "VRP" %] is visible in the photo.`

+   In this case, `VRP` is the name of a field aliased as `Vehicle Registration Plate` in the form.

 4. Save and synchronise your project.

-... and this is how it works during the field survey. `[% "SPZ" %]` expression displays the current value of the `SPZ` field.
+... and this is how it works during the field survey. `[% "VRP" %]` expression displays the current value of the `Vehicle Registration Plate` field.
 ![Mergin Maps mobile app text widget with variable](./mobile-text-widget-expression.jpg "Mergin Maps mobile app text widget with variable")

 ### Using HTML widget to display online images and other online resources